acumos/acumos-r-client/docs/onboarding-r-guide.rst

 	acumos::push("https://url","file","token","create","license")

+At the and of the on-boarding by CLI a message response is displayed.
+If you have choosen to create the microservice after onboardign, this message response will contain the acumos model docker URI that you can use to load the model docker image in you own registry.

 - Web on-boarding

 You can also drag & drop your model bundle on the "ON-BORADING BY WEB" page in your Acumos instance,